asasinmode/hanzimode/README.md

 > Your data is automatically saved locally in browser storage, but it may be cleared because of external factors.
 I recommend using the **export data** button to backup your collection or share it between devices with **import data**.

 > [!TIP]
-> In the **meaning** input you can add multiple words separated by a semicolon like `age;years`.
+> In the **meaning** input you can add multiple words separated by a semicolon like `three; trzy; 3`.
 Any of these will be accepted when you play later.

 ## settings